Machine Learning Algorithms

 Overview of Machine Learning Algorithms

-Machine Learning Algorithms are well-structured rules or procedures that basically help in processing patterns through learning.
-That is to say, the machine analyzes data and makes some decisions based on knowledge or predicts something.
-They form an important aspect while powering modern technology.
+Machine Learning Algorithms are well-structured rules or procedures that help process patterns through learning.
+That is, the machine analyzes data and makes some decisions based on knowledge or predicts something.
+They are an important aspect of modern technology.

 Its applications extend from identifying objects in images to understanding human language.
 Machine learning algorithms are the building blocks for everything that ranges from image and speech recognition to natural language processing or personalized recommendation systems.
 Today’s data-driven world cannot do without them.